4 Steps For Gathering Project Requirements

 This is a bit of a different question than if it is the responsibility of a project manager to gather requirements.
 The question is really SHOULD a project manager gather requirements.
 In the purest sense of requirements gathering it is not within the wheelhouse of a project manager to gather requirements.

 Think about project management and the project managers you know.
-They are typically date driven, collaborative by nature, and rally the troops toward reaching a common goal.
+They are typically date driven, collaborative by nature, armed with tools like Gantt charts and they rally the troops toward reaching a common goal.

 Business analysis and requirements gathering require a different skill set.
 Requirements gathering involve the person lingering a bit longer than others would.
 It requires that they probe deep into the problem or conversation at hand and uncover every possible scenario, regardless of how small or inconsequential.